 The Secure LTF Counter (#2289) field is used to determine the randomized LTF sequence of an I2R NDP and R2I NDP in one of the following secure LTF measurement exchange sequences:

-An I2R NDP and a R2I NDP immediately following after a Ranging NDP Announcement frame, in a Non-TB mode.
+An I2R NDP and a R2I NDP immediately following a Ranging NDP Announcement frame, in a Non-TB ranging measurement exchange.

-A sequence of an I2R NDP, a Ranging NDP Announcement frame, a R2I NDP immediately following after a Location variant TB Uplink Sounding Trigger frame, in a TB mode.
+A sequence of an I2R NDP, a Ranging NDP Announcement frame, a R2I NDP immediately following a Ranging Trigger frame of subvariant Sounding, in a TB ranging measurement exchange.

 TGaz Editor: The paragraph below is modified by an editorial instruction to D1.4 in 11-19-1455r3.
 Shown below are changes after applying 11-19-1455r3.

-The Secure LTF Counter (#2289) field is present in the Location Measurement Report frame transmitted from an RSTA and is reserved otherwise.
+The Secure LTF Counter (#2289) field is present in the RSTA2ISTA #1664) Location Measurement Report frame and is reserved otherwise.
 The LTF Generation SAC field is used to authenticate that the randomized LTF sequence is generated from a reliable Secure LTF Counter (#2289).
 The LTF Generation SAC field is a nonzero value associated with Secure LTF Counter (#2289) carried in the same Secure LTF Parameters element (see 11.22.6.3.4 (Secure LTF measurement setup)).
-This field is used in the Location Measurement Report frame transmitted from an RSTA and is reserved otherwise.
+This field is used in the RSTA2ISTA (#1664) Location Measurement Report frame.

 The Range Measurement SAC field is used to verify that range measurement results of the Location Measurement Report frame are calculated using the same LTF sequence between ISTA and RSTA.
-The Range Measurement SAC field is the same value as in the LTF Generation SAC subfield in the STA Info SAC field in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP (see 11.22.6.4.6 (Secure Non-TB and -TB Ranging Measurement Exchange Protocol)).
+The Range Measurement SAC field is the same value as in the LTF Generation SAC subfield in the STA Info SAC field in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP (see 11.22.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol)).
 This field is reserved in the initial Fine Timing Measurement frame.
-The Measurement Results LTF Offset field is used to verify that the measurement results of the Location Measurement Report frame in TB Ranging are calculated using the same LTF Offset for HE Ranging NDP beween ISTA and RSTA.
-The Measurent Result LTF Offset field has the same value as the Offset subfield in the corresponding STA Info field of Ranging NDP Announcement frame preceding the HE Ranging NDP frame, which is used for estimating the measurement results in the Location Measurement Report frame.
+The Measurement Results LTF Offset field is used to verify that the measurement results of the Location Measurement Report frame in TB Ranging are calculated using the same LTF Offset for the HE I2R and R2I NDP frames between ISTA and RSTA.
+The Measurent Result LTF Offset field has the same value as the Offset subfield in the corresponding STA Info field of Ranging NDP Announcement frame preceding the R2I NDP frame, which is used for estimating the measurement results in the Location Measurement Report frame.
 The Measurement Result LTF Offset field is structured as shown in Figure 9-1012a.
-This field is not present in the initial Fine Timing Measurement Frame and in the Location Measurement Report Frame in non-TB Ranging. (#1580, #2283, #1163)
+This field is not present in the initial Fine Timing Measurement Frame and in the Location Measurement Report Frame in non-TB Ranging measurement exchange. (#1580, #2283, #1163)